Industry Expertise · May 24, 2024

 Understanding the potential threats

-Security breaches, data inaccuracies, violation of privacy and implementation errors are all potential issues inherent in the broader use of connected medical devices.
+Security breaches, data inaccuracies, violations of privacy and implementation errors are all potential issues inherent in the broader use of connected medical devices.

 The US Department of Homeland Security has issued warnings about hackers inserting malware into implanted cardiac defibrillators.
 This malware preys on unencrypted wireless protocols to change the device settings.
 The National Cybersecurity Center of Excellence has issued similar warnings about wireless infusion pumps.